benoitlepage/MargIntTmle/README.md

 from a Marginal structural model.
 In this example, we use the TMLE estimator.

-Several quantities of interest are than calculated using the `estim.int.effects` function.
+Several quantities of interest are then calculated using the `estim.int.effects` function.

 ``` r